LUIS Privacy Notice

 3. How we obtain your data

-• We obtain personal data from DEFRA to validate ear tag orders
+• We receive personal data from Defra to validate ear tag orders

-• We obtain personal data from ear tag manufactures to process ear tag orders
+• We receive personal data from ear tag manufactures to process ear tag orders

 4. Our Lawful basis